Skowarcz

-The village has a population of 1,425.

 History

-During World War II, in 1943–1944, the Germans operated a subcamp of the Stutthof concentration camp in the village.
+During World War II, in 1943–1944, the German administration operated a subcamp of the Stutthof concentration camp in the village.
 In August 1944, five prisoners managed to escape from the subcamp.

 Transport

 The Polish National road 91 runs through the village, and the A1 motorway runs nearby, west of the village.
 There is also a train station in Skowarcz.